Recommended Health Screenings for Men in Their 50s

 Many men skip their annual checkups, so they might miss their health screenings.
 Harvard Health says that “nearly one-fifth of men ages 55 and over said they had never undergone screening for colon cancer, and almost 30 percent said they ‘wait as long as possible’ to seek medical attention when they are feeling sick or in pain.”

 These recommended health screenings for men in their 50s are from sources such as Harvard Health1, John Hopkins Medicine2, and the National Cancer Institute3.

 Men between the ages of 55 and 75 should get regular colorectal screenings.
 Your doctor should be consulted because there are a number of options available.
 This could include checking a stool sample for blood every year, a flexible sigmoidoscopy that checks the lower colon every five years, or a colonoscopy every 10 years.

 Prostate Cancer Screening

-For those who are at risk for other diseases, getting regular tests is important.
-Men and women who are between 55-80 years old and smoke but who quit within the last 15 years should receive lung cancer screening every year.
+For those who are at risk for certain diseases, getting regular tests is important.
+Men and women who are between 55-80 years old and smoke, or who quit within the last 15 years, should receive a lung cancer screening every year.

-For those who are at risk for osteoporosis, have a history of corticosteroid use, those who smoke regularly or have rheumatoid arthritis should have bone scans completed regularly.
+Those who are at risk for osteoporosis, have a history of corticosteroid use, smoke regularly, or have rheumatoid arthritis should have bone scans completed regularly.

 Make sure to talk to your doctor about tests and screenings that are due when you have your next visit.

-In addition to eating a nutritious diet, exercising regularly, and getting regular health screenings, we recommend taking the NATURELO Daily Multivitamin for Men 50+.
-Unlike other one-size-fits-all supplements, the product is formulated specifically for the adult male over 50.
-This complete formula delivers vitamins, minerals, and antioxidants.
+In addition to eating a nutritious diet, exercising regularly, and getting regular health screenings, we recommend taking a multivitamin, such as our NATURELO Daily Multivitamin for Men 50+.